When you become a senior and part of the older generation, it’s essential that you keep up an active lifestyle.

 Walking is great exercise, and it doesn’t matter what kind of physical capabilities you have, you simply walk as far and fast as you’re happy to.
 This is an easy way to get outside, get some fresh air and stay connected with the world around you.
 Going for a stroll is a fantastic activity for nursing home residents as you can all venture out as a group to spend some time together.

-While the chances that you’re going to get stuck into some high-intensity five-a-side football are low, there are plenty of sports that are perfectly suitable for senior citizens.
+While the chances that you’re going to get stuck into some high-intensity five-a-side football are low, there are plenty of sports that are perfectly suitable for senior citizens, as long as you make sure to stay hydrated.
 For example, golfing is a wildly popular sport, as is walking/hiking (see above) and more relaxing sports, such as bowling, and crochet.
 It will depend on what sports interest you and you enjoy, but there’s no harm in joining a club to see for yourself.

 It doesn’t matter whether you’re green-fingered or not; gardening is an excellent hobby for the older generation.
 While it’s still exercising to some degree, the physical effort is quite low, depending on what you’re doing.
 There’s always plenty to do in the garden, and it’s a great way of getting some fresh air and moving your body.

 Yoga offers many positive aspects, especially for elderly people.
 You can practice at home, in your nursing home or in a class environment and it’s a great way to give your body an all-over workout.
 Not only can yoga help with joint flexibility and muscle building, related practices such as meditation have been proven countless times to improve your well-being and overall happiness.

 Cooking is another great activity, regardless of whether you’re living alone, in assisted living or with family and friends, who are sure to love any treats you cook up.
 Why not try different cuisine from around the world?
 Maybe try perfecting a favorite dish or just because you enjoy it.
 Cooking is a great way to stimulate your mind and keep you busy.